CV GIANCARLODINARDO.6@GMAIL.COM

 New drone footage sequences (x2)

-Two new footage sequences compiled from the client's archive.
+Two new footage sequences from the client's archive.
 Fast-paced aerial installation shots, timelapse from full-roof perspective, finish shots.
 Same script and voiceover as the control.
 Testing whether visual freshness alone extended creative lifespan.

 Sped up x2-x3 to maintain frame-to-frame engagement